Skip to main content

 The Component View

-The SonarQube platform is composed of four main components:
+The SonarQube platform is composed of four main components that work together in a pipeline:

 1. SonarQube Server: